ShrutiDiwan1403/Netflix_May_2025_UX_Update_/README.md

 ## Conclusion

 Netflix’s May 2025 update demonstrates how **UX design, powered by data science**, can shift from being an interface layer to a **strategic engine for retention and content ROI**.
-The platform isn’t just curating for the user — it’s learning them.
+The platform isn’t just curating for the user.
+It’s learning them.

+>And with one of the lowest churn rates in the industry, Netflix is doubling down on what it does best:
+Knowing the viewer better than anyone else.

 ## Components the study covers
-**Behavioral Data, Personalization Algorithms, and User Segmentation**
+**Behavioral Data, Personalization Algorithms, Trend Analysis, Market Research, Product Focus, Scalable Insights and User Segmentation**